-- Retin-A works by increasing cell turnover within the skin, stimulating collagen production, and exfoliating the top layers of skin to reveal, fresher younger-looking skin underneath.
+- Retin-A works by increasing cell turnover within the skin, stimulating collagen production, and exfoliating the top layers of skin to reveal, the fresher younger-looking skin underneath.

-- In addition to decreasing the appearance of wrinkles, it can prevent new ones from forming, fade discoloration and sun damage, reduce the risks of developing skin cancer and improve the skin’s texture and elasticity.
+- In addition to decreasing the appearance of wrinkles, it can prevent new ones from forming, fade discolouration and sun damage, reduce the risks of developing skin cancer and improve the skin’s texture and elasticity.

 - Currently, Retin-A is the only topical treatment for wrinkles that is FDA approved and is extremely effective.

-Visit you dermathologist firstly.
+Visit you dermatologist firstly.
 Retin-A is the brand name version of the strong generic composite known as tretinoin.
 So it would be better if you make an appointment with a dermatologist if you are interested in trying this anti-wrinkle / anti-acne treatment solution.

-- Retin-A is applied on skin topically and comes in both cream or gel forms availbale in our OKDERMO global store.
+- Retin-A is applied on skin topically and comes in both cream or gel forms available in our OKDERMO global store.
 It also comes in a variety of strengths: the 0.025% cream is for general skin improvement, the 0.05% cream is designed for reducing wrinkles and fine lines, while the 0.1% used widely for the treatment of acne and blackheads.